Samina022/Samina022/README.md

 - 👋 Hi, I’m @Samina022
-- 👀 I’m interested in python,data analysis and it support
+- 👀 I’m interested in Python,Data Analysis and IT support
 - 🌱 I’m currently learning pythong and data analysis
 - 💞️ I’m looking to collaborate on python codes, syber secuerity issues and data
 - 📫 How to reach me you can drop me a inbox message